Yet another wrapper around the open xml office package.

 For a sample code, how to use it, see

-Or check the folder "sqliteexporter" of the source code for a complete(!) project example,
+Documentation, or check the folder "sqliteexporter" of the source code for a

 Requirement: .Net 3.5 or later.